-The following areas listed below and shown on Maps 2a and 2b are designated as Local Green Spaces.
+The following areas listed below and shown on Map 2 will be protected as local green spaces.

-H.07a - Church Paddock
+- a) Church Paddock

-H.07b - Church Paddock Allotments
+- b) Church Paddock Allotments

-H.07c - The Pound
+- c) The Pound

-H.07c - Old New Inn Green
+- d) Old New Inn Green

-H.07e - Binswood End Green
+- e) Binswood End Green

-H.07f - Pump Green
+- f) Pump Green

-H.07g - Bullring Green
+- g) Bullring Green

-H.07h - Deppers Bridge Playing Field
+- h) Depper Bridge Playing Field

-H.07i - Harbury Playing Fields
+- i) Harbury Playing Fields

-H.07j - Pineham allotments
+- j) Pineham allotments

-H.07k - Manor Orchard Green

-H.071 - Frances Road Green

-Development will only be supported in very special circumstances, that is when harm to the local green space and any other harm is outweighed by other considerations.
+Development for non-open land uses will only be supported in very special circumstances, that is when harm to the local green space and any other harm is outweighed by other considerations.

-Map 2a - Harbury Local Green Spaces © Crown copyright and database rights [2015] Ordnance Survey 100055940 Harbury Parish Council (Licensee) License number 0100053686
+Map 2 - Local Green Spaces © Crown copyright and database rights [2015] Ordnance Survey 100055940 Harbury Parish Council (Licensee) License number 0100053686